 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Drowsiness, muscle weakness, and unsteadiness when standing; all of which may contribute to an increased risk of falls.
+- Drowsiness, muscle weakness, fatigue, and unsteadiness when standing; all of which may contribute to an increased risk of falls.

-- May also cause confusion, depression, headache, nausea, incontinence, urinary retention, skin reactions, gastrointestinal disturbances, blurred vision and low blood pressure.
+- May also cause confusion, depression, headache, nausea, incontinence, urinary retention, skin reactions, gastrointestinal disturbances, blurred vision, slurred speech, and low blood pressure.

 - Amnesia (loss of short-term memory) is more likely to occur at higher dosages and has been associated with antisocial behavior.

 - May impair reaction skills and affect a person's ability to drive or operate machinery.
 Alcohol should be avoided because it can enhance the sedative effect.

-- Withdrawal symptoms (including convulsions, tremor, cramps, vomiting, sweating, or insomnia) may occur with abrupt discontinuation of extended therapy; taper off slowly under a doctor's supervision.
+- Withdrawal symptoms (including convulsions, tremors, cramps, vomiting, sweating, or insomnia) may occur with abrupt discontinuation of extended therapy; taper off slowly under a doctor's supervision.